yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/seamless-sdk-payment-web.md

 ## Step 4: Start the checkout process

-By following the instructions below, you will be able to provide a seamless and user-friendly payment experience for your customers.
+Use the configuration below to provide a seamless and user-friendly payment experience for your customers:

 ```javascript
 yuno.startSeamlessCheckout({